-Laurel & Hardy were one of the few great silent movie acts to have even greater success in sound.
-This set contradicts itself by proving what any Laurel & Hardy fan knows: Their strong suit was short-form comedies rather than features, and the features they were in were often padded by extraneous music and fraying plotlines.
+Laurel & Hardy were one of the few great silent movie acts to have even greater success in sound, and for a while, their films seemed ubiquitous on TV.
+Having long ago become cultural icons — the skinny one, the fat one; the exasperating, the exasperated — they achieved unity in diversity.
+It’s worthwhile getting reacquainted with their work with this set, even if it contradicts itself by proving what any Laurel & Hardy fan knows: Their strong suit was short-form comedies rather than features, and the features they were in were often padded by extraneous music and fraying plotlines.

 Elastic Stan Laurel was a child of the English musical hall tradition and a theater family, the “genius” of the team who was paid more than his chubby counterpart because he wrote and produced their material.
 Roly-poly Oliver Hardy was the yeoman actor and child of a slave-owning family whose roots in Southern gentility often surfaced in his comedy, even when tipping his hat meant getting a kick in the pants.

 Anchored by two decent mid-career features — “The Devil’s Brother” (1933) and “Bonnie Scotland” (1935) — the collection also includes a 2002 docu about shorts, produced for Turner Classics Movies.
 While not new, it’s a joy to revisit: It chronicles the history of short subjects from two-reeler silents to Laurel & Hardy to the Three Stooges and Our Gang comedies and the history of Vitaphone shorts made in Brooklyn all the way up to the mock-docs of people like Peter Smith (still shown regularly on TCM).